 For these lower probability events, you want a relatively inexpensive solution that is well isolated from your production system.
 The MongoDB feature that enables protection against disasters is Backup.

 All backup systems share the characteristic that they offer a snapshot of your system at a past moment in time.
 That this snapshot is forever frozen is a critical feature of the backup.
 Backup snapshots should be stored far from your production system, far both physically, logically and administratively.
 Restoring the backup snapshot rolls back the clock on the event that caused the loss of all data across your replica set.

 Taking backups of MongoDB systems is incredibly easy, so you have no excuse for not developing a comprehensive backup strategy.
-MongoDB Management Service, the hosted backup solution from MongoDB, Inc., provides a number of extra benefits.
+MongoDB Cloud Manager, the hosted backup solution from MongoDB, Inc., provides a number of extra benefits.

-MMS is also separate from Amazon Web Services, a popular place to put production data.
-That means that failures that affect AWS will be uncorrelated to failures that might affect the MMS infrastructure (and we have our own levels of redundancy).
+Cloud Manager is also separate from Amazon Web Services, a popular place to put production data.
+That means that failures that affect AWS will be uncorrelated to failures that might affect the Cloud Manager infrastructure (and we have our own levels of redundancy).
 That’s good for any insurance policy.

 To sum up: you want backup to cover the events that you hope to never see happen.
 (If it’s happening often, you need a new process.)
 Replication, on the other hand, offers fault tolerance against events that are fairly common and must be addressed without the user being aware of the event.